any-docs/css/content/reference/properties/float/index.md

 ### Clearing floats

 Sometimes you may want to force an item to move below any floated elements.
 For instance, you may want paragraphs to remain adjacent to floats, but force headings to be on their own line.
-See {{cssxref("clear")}} for examples.
+See `clear` for examples.

 ## Specifications